-CME ETH Futures
+CME ETH Futures25

 CME began offering trading in Ether Futures in February 2021.
-Each contract represents 50 ETH and is based on the CME CF Ether-Dollar Reference Rate.
-The contracts trade and settle like other cash-settled commodity futures contracts.
+Each contract represents 50 ETH and is based on the CME CF Ether-Dollar Reference Rate.26 The contracts trade and settle like other cash-settled commodity futures contracts.
 Most measurable metrics related to CME ETH Futures have generally trended up since launch, although some metrics have slowed recently.
-For example, there were 76,293 CME ETH Futures contracts traded in July 2023 (approximately \$7.3 billion) compared to 70,305 (\$11.1 billion) and 158,409 (\$7.5 billion) contracts traded in July 2021, and July 2022 respectively.
-The Sponsor's research indicates daily correlation between the spot ETH and the CME ETH Futures is 0.998 from the period of 9/1/22 through 9/1/23.
+For example, there were 76,293 CME ETH Futures contracts traded in July 2023 (approximately \$7.3 billion) compared to 70,305 (\$11.1 billion) and 158,409 (\$7.5 billion) contracts traded in July 2021, and July 2022 respectively.27

-The number of large open interest holders and unique accounts trading CME ETH Futures have both increased, even in the face of heightened Ether price volatility.
+The number of large open interest holders28 and unique accounts trading CME ETH Futures have both increased, even in the face of heightened Ether price volatility.